Please follow the steps below, after reading this page.

 That changes every semester, but it will always be published on the Registrar’s website under Important Dates and Deadlines.

-What is the procedure for initiating a “W”?
+What is the procedure for dropping with a “W”?

-Students with less than 60 credit hours or a less than 2.0 GPA go to Lee Hall, Room 115, to see a counselor and obtain a drop card.
+Students with less than 60 credit hours or a less than 2.0 GPA go to Lee Hall, Room 115, to see a counselor.